thatvirtualboy/thatvirtualboy.github.io/_posts/2022/2022-03-18-artbox-crafting-memories.markdown

 Previously this was a global setting where enabling or disabling the feature would impact every profile.
 However now with version 2.7, this feature can be turned on and off per profile.

+**Photo export for Mac**
+Mac Catalyst users can now export images from individual projects.
+When an image is saved, it creates an album in your Photos app called 'Artbox' and saves the images there.

 **Localization updates**
 Artbox's primary supported language is English, with support for Chinese (Simplified), Dutch, French, German, and Spanish.
 I'm by no means *quintilingual* and rely on translation services to add this support.